digisoul/CSVLib/README.md

 # CSVLib
-A PHP library to read &amp; write large .csv files.
+A PHP library to read large .csv files.